 One of the activities we help with during this stage is performing a Keyword Gap Analysis a tool for identifying valuable keywords from which your competitor’s succeed where you still fall short in order to boost your position and ranking.

 Going back to the user’s intents, these are key in order to ensure ranking as they are the ones using the search engine.
 These can either be informational (info needed), navigational (specific pages), transactional (provide activity - like purchasing), commercial (comparing offers) or local (locations nearby).
+For more information about how to keep up with marketing trends in anything digital marketing, our blog offers insights on anything from keyword research to lead generation.

 At this point we help you with crafting web pages that provide answers to searcher’s queries.
 One fragment of on-site SEO is working with posts that can be shared across various pages or domains, hence optimising the use of created content.
 We also help you understand the profitable way of using keywords in posts to ensure a nice flow for readability.